avila-ws/AWS-Technical-Assessment-Examples-AT01/scenario2-api-management/README.md

 To address the weaknesses identified, particularly the universal public exposure and inefficient internal routing, we propose a revised architecture focused on leveraging VPC endpoints and potentially distinct API Gateway deployments for different exposure levels.
 The goal is simplicity, efficiency, and minimal disruption compared to the current setup.

+**Core Concepts of the Proposed Architecture:**

+1.  **Introduce VPC Interface Endpoint for API Gateway (`execute-api`):**
+    *   **Mechanism:** Deploy an **Interface VPC Endpoint** for the `execute-api` service within the VPC(s) where internal clients reside.
+    *   **Benefit:** This creates a private entry point to access regional API Gateway APIs *directly from within the VPC* using private IP addresses, completely bypassing the public internet, CloudFront, and the Global WAF for internal traffic.
+This significantly reduces latency and potential egress costs for internal calls.

 ## 5. Question 3: CloudFront Path-Based Routing Configuration